Troubleshooting

 url: "http://resonate-server:8001",

-username: "user", // Check these match server config
+token: "your-jwt-token", // Check this matches server config

 });